Woman operating machine in a workshop with shelves and boxes in the background

 Decisions regarding guidelines for salary and other remuneration to the CEO and other members of senior management are to be made by the Annual General Meeting after a proposal by the Board of Directors.

 The Annual General Meeting on May 11 2022 resolved to adopt the current guidelines presented below in accordance with the proposal of the Board.
-These guidelines are in effect until an Annual General Meeting adopts new guidelines (when necessary or at least every four years)
+These guidelines are in effect until an Annual General Meeting adopts new guidelines (when necessary or at least every four years).

-The Annual General Meeting on May 24, 2023 also resolved to approve the Board’s annual remuneration report for the remuneration paid in 2022.
+The AGM 2025 resolved to approve the Board’s annual remuneration report for the remuneration paid in 2024.

 Guidelines for determining remuneration and other terms of employment for senior management